NLnetLabs/simdzone/FORMAT.md

 on the wire.
 If a domain name includes an actual ASCII dot, the character must be escaped in the textual representation (`\X` or `\DDD`).

-Note that ASCII dot characters must be escaped whether the name is contained in a quoted section or not.
-The same is not true for newlines and parentheses.
+Note that ASCII dot characters strictly speaking do not have to be escaped in a quoted string.
+RFC 1035 clearly states labels in domain names are expressed as character strings.
+However, behavior differs across implementations, so support for quoted labels is best dropped (see below).

-Going by the specification, integer values like the TTL may be written as a plain number, contain escape sequences (\DDD can encode an ASCII digit) or may be enclosed in quotes.
-However, going by common sense, writing it down as anything but a plain number only requires more space and needlessly complicates things (impacting parsing performance).
-The pragmatic approach is to allow escape sequences only in fields that may actually contain data that needs escaping (domain names and text strings).

-RFC1035 states both \<contiguous\> and \<quoted\> are \<character-string\>.
+RFC 1035 states both \<contiguous\> and \<quoted\> are \<character-string\>.
-However, it makes little sense to quote e.g. a TTL because it cannot contain characters that overlap with any structural characters and in practice, it really never happens.
-The same applies to base64 sequences, which was specifically designed to encode binary data in printable ASCII characters.
-To quote a field and include whitespace is more-or-less instructing the parser to not ignore it.
-Fields that cannot contain structural characters, i.e. anything other than domain names and text strings, MUST not be quoted.
+Meaning, items can be either \<contiguous\> or \<quoted\>.
+Wether a specific item is interpreted as a \<character-string\> depends on type of value for that item.
+E.g., TTLs are decimal integers and therefore cannot be expressed as \<quoted\> as it is not a \<character-string\>.
+Similarly, base64 sequences are encoded binary blobs, not \<character-string\>s and therefore cannot be expressed as such.
+Escape sequences are valid only in
+\<character-string\>s.

+* Mnemonics are NOT character strings.

   > BIND does not accept quoted fields for A or NS RDATA.
 TTL values in SOA
   > RDATA, base64 Signature in DNSKEY RDATA, as well as type, class and TTL
   > header fields all result in a syntax error too if quoted.

-* Some integer fields allow for using symbolic values. e.g. the algorithm field in RRSIG records.
+* Some integer fields allow for using mnemonics too.
+E.g., the algorithm field in RRSIG records.

-* RFC1035 states: A freestanding @ denotes the current origin.
+* RFC 1035 states: A freestanding @ denotes the current origin.
   There has been discussion in which locations @ is interpreted as the origin. e.g. how is a freestanding @ be interpreted in the RDATA section of a TXT RR.
   Note that there is no mention of text expansion in the original text.
 A freestanding @ denotes the origin.
-As such, it stands to reason that it's use is limited to locations where domain names are expected, which also happens to be the most practical way to implement the functionality.
+As such, it stands to reason that it's use is limited to locations where domain names are expressed, which also happens to be the most practical way to implement the functionality.

   > This also seems to be the behavior that other name servers implement (at